Personal profile

-Greg Irving is an academic General Practitioner with a research focus on primary care service delivery and the management of multiple long-term conditions.
+Greg Irving is an NIHR Senior Investigator and Professor of Primary Care with a research focus on primary care service delivery and the management of multiple long-term conditions.
 He completed his medical training in Nottingham, followed by postgraduate studies at the Universities of Oxford and Liverpool, and a Clinical Lectureship at the University of Cambridge.
 He also undertook advanced research training as a Global Clinical Scholar at Harvard University.

 Clinically, Greg works as a General Practitioner and Consultant in Primary Care in St Helens, where he also leads an NIHR Primary Care Research Hub based in his practice.